jessebahr/remote-express/readme.md

 ```

-You can get the keycodes and wire it up like in this tutorial: (todo)
+You can get the keycodes and wire it up like in this tutorial: http://www.righto.com/2009/08/multi-protocol-infrared-remote-library.html

 Setting up Callbacks
 ====================